kaaengine/kaa/docs/reference/engine.rst

 .. method:: Engine.run(scene)

-    Starts running a scene instance.
+    Starts running a scene instance, by calling its :code:`update` method in a loop.
 You'll need to call this method just once, to run the first scene of your game.
 To change between scenes use the :meth:`Engine.change_scene` method.

 .. method:: Engine.stop()